*The Application Deadline for Fall admission is January 15th for U.S. students and January 1st for International students.

 University housing costs between $320-$557 per month.
 University apartments are available for single and married students.
 Privately owned apartments in the area cost approximately $400+ per month and are often shared by small groups of students.
 Students who wish to consider University Housing should write to University Housing, 133 S. Wildwood, Tallahassee, FL.
 32306-4174 or visit their website at www.housing.fsu.edu as soon as possible after deciding to come to Florida State.
 Information on off-campus housing is available from Off-Campus Housing (850) 644-0089 or firstname.lastname@example.org.

 Most meteorology graduate students receive financial aid in the form of assistantships or fellowships.
 This aid is awarded on the basis of ability rather than financial need.
-A half-time assistantship, requiring 20 hours of work per week in teaching or research, usually carries a minimum stipend of $21,500 per calendar year.
-Most assistantships include a tuition waiver which covers approximately 80% of tuition costs.
+A half-time assistantship, requiring 20 hours of work per week in teaching or research, usually carries a minimum stipend of $22,500 per calendar year.
+Assistantships include a tuition waiver which covers tuition costs, however students are responsible for student fees each semester.
 Students with outstanding undergraduate preparation, especially high GRE scores or special skills, can be appointed at a slightly higher stipend.
 Stipends are normally increased as the student progresses.
 These stipends are reviewed each academic year.
 In addition to stipends, the university has several fellowships available.

 Applicants are automatically considered for all assistantships that become available in the department.
 Students with high GPAs and GREs should consider applying for a University Fellowship awarded through the Graduate School.
 For more information on fellowships, visit the website of the Graduate School at http://www.gradstudies.fsu.edu/Funding-Awards.
 To be considered for a University Fellowship, the applications for graduate study, GRE scores, transcripts, and three letters of recommendation must be submitted before the posted deadline.
 Applications for assistantships are considered at any time.